Dontarrious Thomas: San Francisco 49ers

 Thomas was originally signed No. 51 upon signing with the 49ers in 2008.
 When linebacker Brandon Moore was released in August, Thomas switched to Moore's #56 while the newly signed Takeo Spikes took 51.

 However, on August 31, 2008, Thomas was released by the 49ers to make room for linebacker Ahmad Brooks.

-Second stint with Vikings
+Minnesota Vikings (second stint)

-Thomas was signed by the Minnesota Vikings on October 13, 2008 when offensive tackle Drew Radovich was placed on injured reserve.
+Thomas was signed by the Vikings on October 13, 2008, when offensive tackle Drew Radovich was placed on injured reserve.
 Thomas appeared in four games for the Vikings that season, recording one assisted tackle.

 California Redwoods

 Thomas signed with the California Redwoods of the United Football League in 2009 and recorded 35 tackles.

 San Diego Chargers

-Thomas was signed by the San Diego Chargers on January 5, 2010 after linebacker James Holt was placed on injured reserve.
+Thomas was signed by the San Diego Chargers on January 5, 2010, after linebacker James Holt was placed on injured reserve.